 So James does gig work because not working at all goes against his nature.
 “That’s not who I am,” he says.

-But even before the dreaded letter came, navigating Social Security’s work-related rules was “very, very frustrating.”
+But navigating Social Security’s work-related rules is “very, very frustrating.”

 Disability benefits experts say discrimination, confusion regarding the rules and fear of benefits being cut at any time are all too common.
 And that’s despite the official Social Security position that people on disability should work to their fullest potential.